 Yesterday I had, what could only be called, a meltdown.

 I needed to head out to the store to stock up for a week of recipe making/photographing and instead, I sat frozen at the dining room table thinking through all the things I needed to get done.
 Finally, with tears in my eyes, I found my husband and asked for a hug (at which point I started bawling.)
 He, with a gift for words, talked me through everything and calmed me down (one of the many reasons I’m so grateful to have him in my life).

 While I still have quite a few looming deadlines, he suggested I start planning for all the things I want to do once some of these projects are out the door.
 So, I did.
+In addition to coping with the deadlines and stress, I’ve been trying to focus on eating a bit better (because pizza) and also start planning for when we don’t have gobs of cookbook food stashed in the refrigerator.
 Rustic Polenta Casserole with Mushrooms and Swiss Chard.
 Photos by Emily Caruso I am endlessly fascinated by America’s Test Kitchen’s magazines and cookbooks.